tjkandala/baahuDocs/docs/routing.md

 #### Limitations

-`bLazy` is fairly naive.
+`lazy` is fairly naive.
 It is suitable for importing singleton-like components, like "route" components, or "container" components (like a calendar component).
-If you use multiple instances of the same bLazy component, it will only render the first one.
+If you use multiple instances of the same `lazy` component, it will only render the first one.

-As long as you don't use `bLazy` to import components like a reusable button (these can be encapsulated by the route/container component), you will be fine.
-As you can see from the "nested lazy router" pattern, `bLazy` is still powerful.
+As long as you don't use `lazy` to import components like a reusable button (these can be encapsulated by the route/container component), you will be fine.
+As you can see from the "nested lazy router" pattern, `lazy` is still powerful.

 ## Internals

-baahu routers use zero regular expressions.
+Baahu routers use zero regular expressions.
 Instead, they are powered by the RouTrie (Router + Trie) class.

 Compared to a [radix tree](https://en.wikipedia.org/wiki/Radix_tree), RouTrie trades a little bit of memory in order to reduce map lookups.